Robbie-Cook/bookshop-addon-import-tab/README.md

-# Storybook Addon HTML
+# Bookshop Addon HTML

-This addon for Storybook adds a tab that displays some import code for each story.
+This addon for Bookshop adds a tab that displays some import code for each story.
 It is forked from [whitespace-se/storybook-addon-html](https://github.com/whitespace-se/storybook-addon-html)

 ![Animated preview](https://raw.githubusercontent.com/whitespace-se/storybook-addon-html/master/image.gif)